 HPU WiFi set up: You will be required to authenticate your devices to use the HPU WiFi system.
 Upon authentication, you will not need to log in to HPU WiFi again until the end of Spring semester.
-If you have not accessed HPU's WiFi system, please visit the HPU ITS website to get started: https://hpu.teamdynamix.com/TDClient/KB/
+If you have not accessed HPU's WiFi system, please visit the HPU ITS website to get started (use the "Need Help?" link after you log in to my.hpu.edu)